toybreaker/rokastro/src/content/posts/freezer-project/index.md

 5 years.
 27 free issues.

-Freezer Magazine came as a striking lightning over a stagnant industry.
+Freezer Magazine, Rokma's brainchild, came as a striking lightning over a stagnant industry.

 It created its own distribution.